Long-term monitoring grid

 The grid consists of 72 sites, each site has 2 cameras, one acoustic recording unit (ARU), and two ways to collect hair samples.
 These sites allow us to track wildlife habitat use, abundance, and behavior over time.

 Data was collected from this grid in 2015, 2016, 2020, 2021, and 2022.
-We have begun the next round of data collection in winter of 2025.
+We began the most recent round of data collection, starting last winter in 2025.
+This round includes 35 new sites in more recently logged areas.

 In fall of 2024 we added a grid of 78 temperature loggers to our land base to record temperature and relative humidity every 30 minutes.
 We chose a variety of sites based on slope, aspect, and cover types from our LiDAR inventory.